johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-01-21-bicep-lint-azure-pipelines-github-actions/index.md

           testResultsFiles: '$(System.DefaultWorkingDirectory)/bicep.xml'
 ```

-So the above is the same approach again but the results end up in the tests part of Azure Pipelines.
-You can see the results of the linting process in the tests part of Azure Pipelines, like so:
+So the above is the same approach again but requires Node.js to be installed, and the results end up in the Tests part of Azure Pipelines.
+You can see the results of the linting process in Tests, like so:

 ![screenshot of the no-unused-vars rule in Azure Pipelines tests](screenshot-azure-pipelines-tests-no-unused-vars.webp)